 Who Am I?

 I want to give you some context for the offerings here.
 So let me tell you a little about myself.
-My design, my redemption, and my journey with God has directly shaped the work I am called to engage.
-The spiritual direction and prayer retreats I provide, the images I create, and the reflections I write are shaped by my story and by God's invitation to partner with Him in His work and purposes.
+God's design of me, my redemption, and my journey with God has directly shaped the work God has called to engage.
+The spiritual direction and prayer retreats I offer, the images I create, and the reflections I write are shaped by my story and by God's invitation to partner with Him in His work and purposes.

 So—I am an introvert, creative, big picture thinker.
 I was single for the first decade of my adult life and married my husband, Mark, in my early thirties.
 He is different from me in every way, just as orange differs from blue.
 I have two teenage daughters.
 They are a delight and a challenge... and I believe that is how it is supposed to be.
 I appreciate a slower pace of life, exploring possibilities, and diving deep in a conversation (sometimes my husband and girls lament that floaties are needed because conversation always ends up in the deep end of the pool).
 I enjoy reading, sharing coffee or a walk with a friend, and discovering hand thrown pottery at the local thrift store.
 I confess I do not like to cook, but I brew a good cup of coffee and so does my husband.

 I highly value relationships, and although I dislike conflict I will engage whole-heartedly and pursue resolution with tenacity.
 It fascinates me how God designed us to grow, heal, and become whole—most of my reading, learning, and teaching focuses here.
 Ruth Haley Barton, Curt Thompson, Eugene Peterson, M. Robert Mulholland, Jr, A.W.
-Tozer, and Sharon Garlough Brown are some of my favorite authors these days.
+Tozer, and Sharon Garlough Brown are some of my favorite authors.